-Falls from ladders, scaffolds and roofs are extremely common and highly preventable.
-But such falls can also occur from other elements, such as floor edges, elevated platforms, ledges, safety cages, skylights, machine rooms and stairways.
+Falls from ladders, scaffolds, and roofs are extremely common and highly preventable.
+But such falls can also occur from other elements, such as floor edges, elevated platforms, ledges, safety cages, skylights, machine rooms, and stairways.
 Fall protection systems need to be set up across all of these areas to avoid all injuries from falls.
 Floor holes should have covers or railings with accompanying toe-boards.
 Guard rails and toe-boards should also be added above dangerous machinery.
-Where necessary, the use of safety harnesses, safety nets, safety cages, modular stairs, stair railings and elevating handrail systems also need to be incorporated.
-Ladders, scaffolds, parapets, anchor points and alternative safety gear may also be needed, as well as personal fall protection systems.
+Where necessary, use of safety harnesses, safety nets, safety cages, modular stairs, stair railings, and elevating handrail systems also need to be incorporated.
+Ladders, scaffolds, parapets, anchor points, and alternative safety gear may also be needed, as well as personal fall protection systems.

 It could be that additional safety measures such as a vertical cable lifeline or single point anchor are needed to protect a worker from falling from a ladder.
 Or perhaps an overhead cable needs to be installed for those climbing on machinery or tanker trucks.
 In other cases, temporary platforms or industrial platforms may be necessary.
 These backup systems are critical but — unfortunately for many companies — their need often isn’t determined until too late, after an accident has occurred.
 Prevention needs to be the first line of defense.

 While the cost of safety equipment may seem expensive at the outset, OSHA estimates that falls cost companies in excess of $50,000 to $100,000 per incident.